KadeLehman/hash-algo-comparison/README.md

 ##Conclusion

-The FNV hash table handles insertions in about half the time compared to the trivial hash table.
-The non-trivial hashing algorithm has proven to be faster than the trivial hashing algorithm when inserting the amount, distribution, and type of data I have provided.
+The FNV hash table tends to handle insertions faster than the trivial hash table.
+Upon much testing, I have found that it can be up to about twice as fast.
+The FNV table insertions are rarely slower than the trivial table, and it is not by much when it is.
+The non-trivial hashing algorithm has proven to generally be faster than the trivial hashing algorithm when inserting the amount, distribution, and type of data I have provided.